PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-06-18-prestashop-core-weekly-weeks-25-26.markdown

 Of note among the merged PRs during these last two weeks:

- * In PR 3190, Lead Developer Jérôme Nadaud change de position of the demo product option.
+ * In PR 3190, Lead Developer Jérôme Nadaud changed the position of the demo product option.
  * In PR 3178, contributor Jonathan Danse made it possible to use the success, warning and error notification messages in HelperForm calls.
- * In PR 3234, performance specialist Jocelyn Fournier dove into the code for the Cart and made it much faster: first tests indicate that with 75 unique products, loading time is down from 5 seconds to 1.4 second!
+ * In PR 3234, performance specialist Jocelyn Fournier dove into the code for the Cart and made it much faster: first tests indicate that with 75 unique products, loading time is down from 5 seconds to 1.4 seconds!
 Thanks also to [kpodemski](https://github.com/kpodemski) for helping Jocelyn reach that goal!
  * In PR 3086, Jocelyn implemented a Memcached cache based on the PHP::Memcached API.
 The code was based on initial works by contributor Raphaël Droz: thanks!
  * In PR 3279, Jérôme added a new option for Retina images in the image generator.